-Trust And Estate Attorney Serving Alabama in Guntersville, Arab, and Huntsville
+Trust And Estate Attorney Serving Alabama in Guntersville, Huntsville, and Arab

 Probate law, trust and estate litigation matters are particularly contentious and emotionally-charged, particularly when the dispute involves family members.
 The grief suffered over the recent loss of a loved one often creates tension among family members, and this tension can give rise to misdirected anger and ultimately a lawsuit.
 Long-dormant family disputes may resurface after the death of a family member, triggering intra-family conflict.
 Experienced litigators know that many probate law, trust and estate disputes are actually disputes over family relationships as much as they are disputes over property.